Eduardogl444/Vehicle-Forge-App/README.md

-#Vehicle Forge App
+# Vehicle Forge App

-##Description
+## Description

-This is a terminal app I had to adjust the code for as a challenge of a codingt bootcamp.
+This is a terminal app I had to adjust the code for as a challenge of a coding bootcamp.

-##Features
+## Features

 -Creating Vehicles
 -Performing actions for new or existing vehicles

-##Usage
+## Usage

 Clone the repository and start the app in the terminal by running nmp start